World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 FUNCTIONAL DESCRIPTION:

-IS230SNAIH4A, REV A is an Analog I/O DIN Rail Module manufactured and designed by General Electric as part of the Mark VIe Series used in GE Distributed Turbine Control Systems.
-An Analog I/O DIN Rail Module is a crucial component in industrial control systems, acting as an interface between field devices and control hardware such as Programmable Logic Controllers (PLCs), Distributed Control Systems (DCS), and Remote Terminal Units (RTUs).
+IS230SNAIH4A, REV A is a Simplex Analog Input Terminal Board manufactured and designed by General Electric as part of the Mark VIe Series used in GE Distributed Turbine Control Systems.
+A Simplex Analog Input Terminal Board is a crucial component in industrial control systems, acting as an interface between field devices and control hardware such as Programmable Logic Controllers (PLCs), Distributed Control Systems (DCS), and Remote Terminal Units (RTUs).
 These modules facilitate the acquisition and transmission of continuous analog signals, enabling real-time process monitoring and closed-loop control in automation applications.
 Their design, which includes DIN rail mounting, allows for modular, scalable, and space-efficient integration into control panels.
+This Revision A module serves as the primary connection point for up to 10 analog field sensors, translating physical process variables into the digital environment of the turbine control system.
+It is commonly used for non-redundant monitoring of pressure, flow, and level transmitters.

 OPERATION: